mayank0271/Twitter_URL_Dashboard/README.md

 After accessing their home timeline I am treaming the text field to get only the url which their friends twitted and saving into the database.

 Note: Here I have used local database to store the data.
 The fields that the database contains are followers userid,urls they shared,your userid and timestamp.

+Now coming to android.
+In android I have created 3 activities they are :- MainActivity, LoginActivity and HomeActivity.

+-> MainActivity is just for showing the splash screen and taking the user to login activity.

+-> In login activity using TwitterLoginButton and user session I am authenticating the user and if the user has a twitter app then he will just need to press authenticate and if the user dont have twiiter app in his mobile then the user will be re directed to a webview asking for the twitter credentials for login in.

+-> The HomeActivity is for displaying the details fetched from users home timeline like friends userid, Timestamp of the tweet and the urls shared.

+For fetching the details of user's home timeline I have created three classes they are :- BackgroundTask which is extending Asynchronous Tasks and running in background wherein I have created a json to send the loggedin users userid and tokens fetched from session and then passing these all with post to php code Now in PostExecute method I am fetching the json returned from the execution of the php and saving in a ArrayList of classtype
+MyDataObject which contains the Class variables like timestamp, userid and arraylist of type string containing the urls.

+Now In the main adapter class I am filling the details of the user home timeline in the card view using recycler view for displaying in the homeactivity.